 A special feature of the Professional Edition is PUSH updates.
 It is a dramatic change in the philosophy of updates.
 Usually, every installed program checks occasionally for new version availability.
 PUSH updates, however, are initialized by our server; they result in your computer quickly responding and performing the necessary update.
 The system is based on the SMTP protocol (as used for e-mail messages).
-The update itself is controlled by the avast! resident e-mail clients (MS Outlook and Internet Mail).The whole system is protected by asymmetric ciphers and is resistant to unauthorized misuse.
+The update itself is controlled by the avast! resident e-mail clients (MS Outlook and Internet Mail).
+The whole system is protected by asymmetric ciphers and is resistant to unauthorized misuse.

-Enhanced user interface (Professional Edition only)
+Enhanced user interface

 avast! antivirus Professional Edition includes an enhanced user interface where it is possible to create special "tasks" which can be scheduled to run at a specified time in the future or on a regular basis e.g. daily, weekly or monthly.
 Whenever a task is run, a new "Session" is created in which the scan results are stored and can later be viewed.
 Unlike the default simple interface, when working in the enhanced user interface, it is possible to specify in advance what action should be taken if a virus is detected.
-For example, you can arrange that the program immediately tries to repair any infected files.
+For example you can arrange that the program immediately tries to repair any infected files.
 It is also possible to specify an alternative action if the first action is unsuccessful.
 For example, if a file cannot be repaired, it can be automatically moved to the virus chest.
+The features of the enhanced user interface are described in more detail on page 52.